acumos/acumos-java-client/docs/onboarding-java-guide.rst

 1. Pass the model file name
 2. Model Type - H or G  (H for H2O model and G for Generic java model)
 3.	push_url – respective url on which user wants to onboard the model
-4.	auth_url – auth url  (for jwt token authentication)
+4.	auth_url – auth url for jwt token authentication
 5.	token_type – apitoken (for api based token authentication),jwttoken(for jwt token based authentication)
 6.	token_file – Path where token file is present
 7.	dump_path – path where modeldump needs to be save
 8.	isMicroservice - True/False based on user's choice to generate microservice
 9.	h2oModelMethod = predict,classify (modeler can pass mulptiple method methods for H2O model)

+For push_url and auth_url, please refer to `on-boarding API user guide <../../on-boarding/docs/api-docs.html>`_

 Pass the following argument as an input to run the JavaClient.jar file